What comes next?

 Become an NCS instructor

 Give back!
 Every year, NCS hires 45 seasonal instructors, many of whom have learned to sail within our NCS programs.
 You must be 14+ years to apply to be an instructor, and you must take the US Sailing Small Boat Instructor Level 1 certification course, First Aid and CPR courses.
-Positions for new employees range from Hunter instructor, Water Sports Beach Class instructor, to Jetties Sailing Center employee.
+Positions for new employees range from Whalers instructor, Water Sports Beach Class instructor, to Jetties Sailing Center employee.
 Click here to view the NCS Employment page and application.

 Get a JSC Membership